Article I. Name

 Section 2.
 "Meetings by Mail".
-Questions initiated by the executive committee may be voted on by mail.
+Questions initiated by the executive committee may be voted on by mail and/or electronically.
 The number of ballots returned within the time indicated on the ballot shall constitute a quorum.

 Article VII.
 Robert's Rules of Order, Revised

 "Robert's Rules of Order, Revised" shall be the parliamentary authority.

 Upon dissolution of this organization or the winding up of its affairs, the assets shall be distributed exclusively to (a) the Alumnae Association of Mount Holyoke College located in South Hadley, Massachusetts, for its general purposes, or (b) if said Association for any reason does not qualify under the provisions of Section 501(c)(3) of the Internal Revenue Code, then to the trustees of Mount Holyoke College, a Massachusetts educational corporation located in South Hadley, for its general purpose, or (c) if said trustees of Mount Holyoke College for any reason does not then qualify under the provisions of Section 501(c)(3) of the Internal Revenue Code, then to any charitable, religious, scientific, literary, or educational organization which would qualify under the provisions of Section 501(c)(3) of the Internal Revenue Code and its regulations as they now exist or as they hereafter be amended.